christophercortes/student-wellbeing-analysis/README.md

 # student-wellbeing-analysis
-This web application will analyze student written assignments "This is an awesome project"
+This web application will analyze student written assignments This is an awesome project